 Sheffield City Region Transforming Cities Fund Bid – Tranche Two

-The draft Tranche Two bid was submitted in June 2019.
+The draft Tranche Two bid was submitted in June 2019, with the final Tranche Two bid being submitted in November 2019.
+To see the bid, please click here.

 Central to the TCF bid is a focus on Active Travel.
 Mayor Jarvis has made Active Travel central to his Mayoralty, appointing Paralympian Dame Sarah Storey as the city region’s first Active Travel Commissioner and exploring ways in which prioritising Active Travel can improve people’s health, cut carbon emissions and reduce congestion.